 Confirms the extinguishment of native title in some circumstances.

-Creates a ‘future act’ regime which sets out conditions for the doing of acts affecting native title lands or waters i.e. the grant of a licence to produce petroleum.
+Creates a ‘future act’ regime which sets out conditions for the doing of ‘future acts’, which are acts that affect native title lands or waters e.g. the grant of a licence to produce petroleum.

 Enables the relevant parties to enter ‘Indigenous Land Use Agreements’ to settle any native title issues.